For You

 Getting Started

-Take the 1-minute test to establish a baseline, then use touch typing practice to fix any technique issues before drilling raw speed.
+Take the typing test — the 1-minute test establishes your baseline — then use touch typing practice to fix any technique issues before drilling raw speed.
 If you're already above 60 WPM, the accuracy improvement guide will likely give you the biggest gains — clean output matters more in professional writing than raw speed.

 Put it to the test.
 Take a free typing test and see where you stand.